fw262/TAR-scRNA-seq/README.md

 Please download all of the files in this repository including the scripts folder.

+### 2.1 Edit the SingleCellHMM_MW.bash file to include full path of SingleCellHMM.R script file

-### 3. Move or create a symbolic link to fastq files inthe same directory.
+### 3. Move or create a symbolic link to fastq files in the same directory.

 Please move all your fastq sequencing files to one data directory.
 Please ensure the sequence files end in "{sample}\_R1.fastq.gz" and "{sample}\_R2.fastq.gz" in your data directory.
 You can also create a symbolic link of your sequence files into a data directory.